uix5/info-inpdir/README.md

     |   64 | Common part
     |  100 | Zeros / Garbage

-Send by a master as part of the session setup exchange after it has received a *Session Setup ACK* from a prospective slave.
+Sent by a master as part of the session setup exchange after it has received a *Session Setup ACK* from a prospective slave.